Should We Still Organize Corporate Hackathons in the AI Era?

 The most meaningful prize is not money or recognition — it's the commitment to resource further development.
 A winning team that receives budget, time, and support to build their concept will inspire far more future participation than any trophy.

 This is where lean product discovery documentation becomes essential.
-Winning hackathon concepts need structured documentation - one-page problem statements, business idea templates, and eventually product concepts - to transition from prototype to production.
-Without this bridge, even the best hackathon ideas die in the gap between event excitement and organizational reality.
+Winning hackathon concepts need structured documentation — one-page problem statements, business idea templates, and eventually product concepts — to transition from prototype to production.
+Without this bridge, even the best hackathon ideas die in the gap between event excitement and organisational reality.
+The 30-day, 6-month, and 12–18 month review cadence that anchors this handoff is detailed in the hackathon scorecard.

 Step 7: Measure Corporate Hackathon Impact and Iterate